telerik/blazor-docs/components/colorpicker/overview.md

 ## Creating Blazor ColorPicker

-To create the Telerik UI for Blazor ColorPicker:

 1. Add the `TelerikColorPicker` tag.
 1. Set its `string` `Value` parameter to any of the [supported HEX or RGB formats](#supported-value-formats).
 The parameter supports [two-way binding](#example) or [one-way binding with a `ValueChanged` handler]({%slug colorpicker-events%}#valuechanged).